rendall/icebreakers/QUESTIONS.md

   * If you were thinking about someone, would you text them or call them on the phone?
   * In a group setting, would you describe yourself as an introvert or as an extrovert?
   * In a zombie apocalypse, how would you survive?
-  * Is there any TV show that you've binge-watched while studying?
+  * Is there any TV show that you've binge-watched while studying or working?
   * Is there anything hard about working virtually?
   * Kobe Bryant or Michael Jordan, who would you pick?
 Who would you want on your team?
   * Let's presume you're living in the forest.
 And had to eat leaves or bark, which would you choose?
   * Let's say you could be immortal.
 At what age would you decide that you've had enough life?
   * Let's say you had to decide between being broke or being unhappy, which would you choose?
-  * Name an imaginary college course that you wish existed here.
-  * Name your favorite snack to eat while studying.
+  * Name your favorite snack to eat while studying or working.
   * Pick one, losing your voice, or losing your sight.
   * Say you had an unlimited supply of one thing.
 What would it be?
   * Share with me a hope or dream that you have.